jessmelo/jessmelo/README.md

 - 👋 Hi, I’m @jessmelo
+- 📓 I'm graduated in computer information systems at university of são paulo
 - 👩🏻‍💻 I am a software engineer, my main languages are:
   - java, kotlin, python, javascript, typescript, html, css
-- 📓 I studied computer information systems at university of são paulo
+- 📎 These are the technologies that i'm focused on rn:
+  - react, next.js, express, playwright testing,
 - 🌎 Currently living in São Paulo, Brazil - From Recife, Brazil